Bikger/Instagram-Story-viewing-Bot/README.md

 Type in username and password as function parameters at function call.

-# Note
+# Disclaimer

-Built for Croatian version of Instagram
+Built for Croatian version of Instagram.